w3c/wai-tutorials/source/page-structure/labels.html.erb.md

   - ARIA11
 technologies: HTML5, WAI-ARIA
 ---
 Most regions on a page need to be labeled.
-This is especially important when there are multiple regions of the same type on one page, such as multiple navigation options.
-WAI-ARIA provides simple mechanisms to label a region, enabling users to easily navigate around the page.
+Labels are especially important when multiple regions of the same type are on one page, such as multiple navigation options.
+WAI-ARIA provides simple mechanisms for labeling a region, enabling users to navigate around the page quickly.

 Sections should also be organized using [headings](headings.html).